-Identification Outdoor Habitat Indoor Habitat Possible Allergic Potential Not an opinion or interpretation Comments Penicillium/Aspergillus Common everywhere.
+Identification Outdoor Habitat Indoor Habitat Possible Allergic Potential Not an opinion or interpretation Comments Cladosporium The most common spore type reported in the air worldwide.
+Found on dead and dying plant litter, and soil.
+Commonly found on wood and wallboard.
+Commonly grows on window sills, textiles and foods.
+Type I (hay fever and asthma), Type III (hypersensitivity pneumonitis) allergies.
+A very common and important allergen source both outdoors and indoors.
+Curvularia Commonly found everywhere on soil and plant debris.
+Capable of growing on many cellulytic substrates like wallboard and wood.
+Type I (hay fever and asthma) and common cause of allergenic sinusitis.
+Ganoderma Common everywhere growing on hardwood trees.
+None known.
+None known.
+Ascospores Common everywhere.
+Constitutes a large part of the airspora outside.
+Can reach very high numbers in the air outside during the spring and summer.
+Can increase in numbers during and after rainfalls.
+Very few of this group grow inside.
+The notable exception is Chaetomium, Ascotricha and Peziza.
+Little known for most of this group of fungi.
+Dependent on the type (see Chaetomium and Ascotricha).
+Basidiospores Commonly found everywhere, especially in the late summer and fall.
+These spores are from Mushrooms.
+Mushrooms are not normally found growing indoors, but can grow on wet lumber, especially in crawlspaces.
+Sometimes mushrooms can be seen growing in flower pots indoors.
+Some allergenicity reported.
+Type I (hay fever, asthma) and Type III (hypersensitivity pneumonitis).
+Among the group of Mushrooms (Basidiomycetes) are dry rot fungi Serpula and Poria that are particularly destructive to buildings.
+Penicillium/Aspergillus Common everywhere.
 Normally found in the air in small amounts in outdoor air.
 Grows on nearly everything.
 Wetted wallboard, wood, food, leather, etc. Able to grow on many substrates indoors.
 Type I (hay fever and asthma) allergies and Type III (hypersensitivity pneumonitis) allergies.
 This is a combination group of Penicillium and Aspergillus and is used when only the spores are seen.
 The spores are so similar that they cannot be reliably separated into their respective genera.
 Pithomyces Commonly seen everywhere growing dead leaves, soil and grasses.
 Not normally found growing indoors, sometimes on wallboard.
 None known.
-Rusts Common everywhere growing on grasses, trees and other living plants.
-Does not grow indoors.
-Type I (hay fever and asthma) allergies.
-Rust requires a living plant host to complete part of its lifecycle and thus, is not normally found growing indoors except perhaps on an infected house plant.
 Smuts, myxomycetes Commonly found everywhere, espcially on logs, grasses and weeds.
 Smuts don't normally grow indoors, but can occasionally be found on things brought from outside and stored in the house.
 Myxomycetes can occasionally grow indoors, but need lots of water to be established.
 Type I (hay fever and asthma) allergies.
 Smuts and myxomycetes are a combined group of organisms because their spores look so similar and cannot be reliably distinquished from each other.
-Torula Common everywhere growing on soil, decaying and dead leaves, and grasses.
-Wallboard and other cellulose- based materials.
-Type I (hay fever and asthma) allergies.